 One of the main reasons the trap bar is preferred by some is because it puts less stress on the lower back when deadlifting and doing other lifts.
 This is because the weight is directly below the hips when doing a trap bar deadlift rather than in front of you like it is with the conventional deadlift.

 Another big advantage of the trap bar is the fact that you grip the bar with the palms facing each other in a neutral grip.
-This can be a more comfortable and natural position for the elbows and shoulders especially then using the trap bar for pressing and pulling movements.
-Anyone who has lifters elbow or shoulder pain will definitely appreciate use of the neutral grip.
+This can be a more comfortable and natural position for the elbows and shoulders especially than using the trap bar for pressing and pulling movements.
+Anyone who has lifters elbow or shoulder pain will definitely appreciate the use of the neutral grip.